khanya88/My_Portfolio/README.md

-Here's a `README.md` file that describes your project.
-This will provide relevant information to anyone visiting your GitHub repository, and it can serve as a guide for the project:
+Here's a `README.md` file that describes my project.
+This will provide relevant information to anyone visiting my GitHub repository, and it can serve as a guide for the project:

 ---